Last updated on October 17, 2024

 This deck is very, very budget.
 Most of the defender creatures are commons and uncommons made for Draft, and the deck utilizes very few rares.
 There are some Commander staples that you can replace.

-The dual lands are a good portion of the deck’s budget too, so you can replace them with common taplands like lifegain lands or temple lands.
+The dual lands are a good portion of the deck’s budget too, so you can replace the shock lands with more inexpensive duals like Canopy Vista, Overflowing Basin, or scry lands.
+Other taplands like, the crime land Creosote Heath or lifegain lands can also save you a bunch and be minimally different.
 Akroma's Will is another expensive card that I think is too important for the deck as a win condition, so I won’t recommend a replacement.

 Other Builds